OJaimeDelas/iob-soc-ibex/README.md

 The local [sim_build.mk](https://github.com/IObundle/iob-soc-ibex/blob/main/hardware/simulation/sim_build.mk) makefile is included in an external [Makefile](https://github.com/IObundle/py2hwsw/blob/main/py2hwsw/hardware/simulation/Makefile) provided by [Py2HWSW](https://github.com/IObundle/py2hwsw/).
 In here we could not use the framework like that.

 [Ibex](https://github.com/lowRISC/ibex) requires for certain files to be loaded first (such as `*_pkg.sv` files).
-Since the `include sim_build.mk` statement is only inserted after the sources are loaded, we copied the whole [Makefile](https://github.com/IObundle/iob-soc-ibex/blob/main/hardware/simulation/Makefile) to `hardware/simulation` and defined there the ordering of the sources.
+Since the `include sim_build.mk` statement is only inserted after the sources are loaded, we copied the whole [Makefile](https://github.com/IObundle/iob-soc-ibex/blob/main/hardware/simulation/Makefile) to `hardware/simulation` and defined the ordering of the sources there.

 It is also relevant to notice that Ibex is mainly described in System Verilog.
 Not all simulators supported by default in [Py2HWSW](https://github.com/IObundle/py2hwsw/), accept System Verilog. `xcelium` was the simulator used while developing, which imposed a memory size limit (the system can simulate with bigger memories, they'll just not be visible in `gtkwave`, for example).
 To limit the memory size, we used the following parameter in `iob_soc.py`:
 ```Bash